-Restaurant websites as a category generally made us hangry.
-Hungry because of all the delicious food, and angry because restaurant websites can often be pretty lacklustre.
-There are exceptions of course, but we found a lot of Canadian restaurants that can step up their website game.
-PDF menus, hidden phone numbers and missing pictures of food can lead to lost business.
+There are over 2.8 million .CA domain names registered, and quite a few of those are the online homes of local restaurants across Canada.
+Restaurant websites are a special category that can make us hangry.
+Hungry because of all the delicious food, and angry because restaurant websites can often be pretty lackluster: PDF menus, hidden phone numbers, and missing pictures of food can lead to lost business.

-We understand that quite literally, restaurant owners might have bigger fish to fry than to spend time developing a super complex and detailed website.
-With that in mind, we've put together a few tips that any restaurant owner can follow to produce a professional and effective website.
+We understand that quite literally, restaurant owners might have bigger fish to fry than to spend time developing a complex website.
+With that in mind, we've put together a few tips that any restaurant owner can follow to produce a professional website.